Tools for being a good Healthcare Consumer

 Maine Patient Experience Matters: See how Maine patients rate their primary and specialty care providers.
 Patient experience includes what happens to patients from the time they make an appointment to when an appointment is over – including any follow-up services.
 National research shows that patients having positive experiences with their health care providers are more likely to seek preventive care, and be more active and engaged in managing their health.
 By measuring patient experience, health care providers can identify areas for improvement and patients can make informed choices about health care providers.

-Maine Health Management Coalition: Bates College participates in the Maine Health Management Coalition (MHMC) a a non-profit organization whose over 60 members include public and private employers, hospitals, health plans, and doctors working together to measure and report healthcare value.
+Maine Health Management Coalition: The Maine Health Management Coalition (MHMC) a a non-profit organization whose over 60 members include public and private employers, hospitals, health plans, and doctors working together to measure and report healthcare value.
 MHMC helps employers and their employees use this information to make informed decisions.

 Quality rankings for hospitals and primary care physicians are available at www.getbettermaine.org.

 Alternatives to the Emergency Room: For non-emergency situations, seeking care through an urgent care center (such as Concentra) will mean less in out-of-pocket costs, and also less time spent waiting to be seen.
-For members, using services through urgent care providers such as Concentra will result in less in out-of-pocket costs in the form of copays ($50 copay compared to a $100 Emergency Room copay).
+For members, using services through urgent care providers such as Concentra will result in less in out-of-pocket costs in the form of copays.
 For the plan, urgent care services are significantly less costly than those through the Emergency Room, which will help us to manage costs for future premiums.
-Please note: the $50 copay will apply for only those providers that are identified on Cigna’s provider directory as participating urgent care facilities.
-You may search for participating urgent care providers through Cigna’s website at www.cigna.com.
+Please note: the the lower copay will apply for only those providers that are identified on Aetna’s provider directory as participating urgent care facilities.
+You may search for participating urgent care providers through Aetna’s website at www.aetna.com.

 Choosing Wisely: Choosing Wisely® is an initiative to help physicians and patients engage in conversations about the overuse of tests and procedures and support physician efforts to help patients make smart and effective care choices.